Smoked Whole Chicken

 This smoked chicken recipe is a favorite.
 Making smoked chicken is a lot easier than you think and don’t be intimidated.

 2 Temperatures, 2 Flavors – You choose your Style!

+Our technique below shows you how we made smoked chicken, step by step.
 Our smoked chicken recipe is out of this world.
 We are no strangers to the smoker and slow & low BBQ.
-But for all the hours spent with the mesquite smoldering and cherry branches smoking, all the pounds of brisket and pork butt delightfully slow cooked, and now we smoked a whole chicken.
+We’ve spent many hours with the mesquite smoldering and cherry branches smoking.
+So many pounds of brisket and pork butt delightfully have been slow cooked.
+Now we smoked a whole chicken and love it.
 Roast chickens make a near weekly appearance for us.
 As we get older, the lighter meat of chicken feels better to eat, is quite tasty, and sits in the belly much less heavy than pork or beef (although they are still quite delicious).
-Yet we just didn’t think about smoking a chicken in the smoker.
-However that thought did creep into our minds recently as we had the BBQ craving kick in, and we are forever changed.

 Watch the video How to Smoke Chicken: